Board of Directors

 Lisa Glidden - Associate Professor of Political Science, SUNY Oswego

-Lisa M. Glidden, Ph.D is an associate professor of political science at SUNY Oswego, where she also directs the Global and International Studies program and the Sustainability Studies minor.
-She is a leader with a local Girl Scout troop, the Girl Scouts Service Unit manager for Oswego and Mexico, and the treasurer of the Fitzhugh Park Home and School Association.
+Lisa M. Glidden, Ph.D is a professor of political science at SUNY Oswego, where she also is the Great Lakes Institute Director and Chair of Interdisciplinary Studies.
+She is the Girl Scouts Service Unit manager for Oswego and Mexico, and the treasurer of the Phi Kappa Phi Honor Society.

 Lisa received her doctorate from the University of Washington at Seattle in 2007, MA in International Relations from the City College of the City University of New York in 1999, and BA from St. Francis College in 1995.
 She teaches courses on global studies, Latin America, the Middle East, Africa, sustainability, and energy and the environment.
 Her publications include Understanding Energy and Energy Policy (2014, Zed Books), Mobilizing Ethnic Identity in the Andes (2011, Lexington Books), and articles on Cuba’s energy policy, women’s activism in Ecuador, and on Cuban society and US misperceptions of it.
 She has lived in Oswego, NY since 2007.

 She has been a Block Leader of the Oswego Renaissance Association since 2014.
 In fall 2014 she worked with the 2nd Ward Councilor to secure funding to re-surface the Fitzhugh Park playground.
 In 2015 she received two Neighborhood Pride Grants to beautify the fence at Fitzhugh Park, and to expand the small playground at Fitzhugh Park.
-Through the Oswego Renaissance Association, Lisa received in REDC grant for a major renovation of the Fitzhugh Park playground in Oswego, NY.
+Through the Oswego Renaissance Association, Lisa received a New York State Parks grant for a major renovation of the Fitzhugh Park playground in Oswego, NY.

 Austin Wheelock - Deputy Director Operation Oswego County Inc.